Ebony Patterson

-Ebony G. Patterson (born 1981, Kingston, Jamaica) is a Jamaican-born visual artist and educator.
+Ebony Grace Patterson (born 1981, Kingston, Jamaica) is a Jamaican-born visual artist and educator.
 She is known for her large and colorful tapestries created out of various materials such as, glitter, sequins, fabric, toys, beads, faux flowers, jewelry, and other embellishments.
 Her "Gangstas for Life series" of dancehall portraits, and her garden-inspired installations.

 She has taught at the University of Virginia, Edna Manley College School of Visual and Performing Arts, and has been an Associate Professor in Painting and Mixed Media at the University of Kentucky since 2007.
 Her work has been shown in numerous solo and group exhibitions in Jamaica, the United States, and abroad.

 In 2024, Patterson will co-curate the 6th edition of arts triennial Prospect New Orleans, and the first artist to do so.

+On October 1, 2024, Patterson was named a MacArthur Fellow.

 Early life and education

 Patterson was born in 1981, Kingston, Jamaica.
 She studied painting at Edna Manley College of Visual and Performing Arts in Kingston, Jamaica and graduated in 2004.
 Patterson received an MFA degree in 2006 in printmaking and drawing from the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.